European rabbit: Diet

-The European rabbit eats a wide variety of herbage, especially grasses, favouring the young, succulent leaves and shoots of the most nutritious species, particularly fescues.
-In cultivated areas, the rabbit's diet expands to various crops, including sugar beets, hay, and cereals.
+The European rabbit eats a wide variety of herbage, especially grasses.
+It favours young leaves and shoots from nutritious species, particularly fescues.
+In cultivated areas, the rabbit's diet expands to various crops, including sugar beet, hay, and cereals.
 Winter wheat is preferred over maize and dicotyledons.
-The European rabbit generally grazes variably around its warren, creating a gradient of low vegetation and nutritional content closer to the burrow (where grazing is most intense) to high vegetation and available nutrition further away (where the rabbit is more exposed to predators and uses more energy to escape); in times of scarcity, the rabbit increases its food intake, selecting the parts of the plant with the highest nitrogen content.
-Hungry rabbits in winter may resort to eating tree bark.
-Blackberries are also eaten, and captive-bred European rabbits have been fed on fodder consisting of furze and acorns, which can lead to considerable weight gain.
-Tree bark, seeds, and roots are also among the food items that the rabbit will forage in times of little food.
-Depending on the body's fat and protein reserves, the species can survive without food in winter for about 2–8 days.
-Although herbivorous, cases are known of rabbits eating snails.
+The European rabbit generally grazes variably around its warren, creating a gradient of low vegetation and nutritional content closer to the burrow, where grazing is most intense, to high vegetation and available nutrition further away, where the rabbit is more exposed to predators and uses more energy to escape.
+The diet of a rabbit population is generally influenced by the available vegetation and competition from other herbivores; in areas with little competition, rabbits have been found to prefer endemic plant species over non-endemics.
+Hungry rabbits in winter may resort to eating bark on shrubs and young trees.
+Tree bark, seeds, and roots are examples of food items that the rabbit will forage in times of little food.
+Captive European rabbits in small breeding operations may be fed with freshly foraged vegetation, though most large-scale breeders provide rabbits with standardized feed in pellet form, formulated to provide a balance of fibre, starch and protein.
+Depending on the body's fat and protein reserves, a rabbit can survive without food in winter for about 2 to 8 days.

-Like other leporids, the European rabbit produces soft, mucus-covered faecal pellets (caecotropes), which are ingested directly from the anus.
-The soft pellets are produced posterior to the colon in the hind gut soon after the excretion of hard pellets and the stomach begins to fill with newly grazed food.
-The soft pellets are filled with protein-rich bacteria, and pass down to the rectum in glossy clusters.
-The rabbit swallows them whole, without perforating the enveloping membrane.
+The European rabbit produces and ingests caecotropes, soft, mucus-covered pellets produced in the gastrointestinal tract.
+When food is first eaten, the rabbit is not able to completely break down the fibre and obtain the maximum amount of nutrition.
+In the region posterior to the colon in the hindgut, partially digested food is formed into soft pellets (caecotropes) filled with protein-rich bacteria, which pass to the rectum in glossy clusters.
+The rabbit swallows them whole, without breaking the enveloping membrane.
+Swallowed caecotropes are then fermented in the stomach before passing into the small intestine for nutrients to be absorbed; the indigestible matter is excreted as hard pellets at night.
+This behaviour is known as refection or caecotrophy, and is performed by all rabbits, hares, and pikas.